coleifer/peewee/docs/peewee/database.rst

 Using SQLite
 ------------

 To connect to a SQLite database, we will use :py:class:`SqliteDatabase`.
 The first parameter is the filename containing the database, or the string *:memory:* to create an in-memory database.
+After the database filename, you can specify arbitrary `sqlite3 parameters <https://docs.python.org/2/library/sqlite3.html#sqlite3.connect>`_.

 .. code-block:: python